tschwieg/DemandEstInfreqPurch/readme.txt

           5: minIndex; The smallest indexed sim to apply this adjustment to.
           6: maxIndex; The largest indexed sim to apply this adjustment to.

+- programs/simBLP.py: Given a simulated data set, the program estimates demand using BLP with different ad-hoc methods to handle zeros in empirical market shares
+    ARGS: 1: simNum; The index of the simulation being run.
+          2: numProds; Total number of products in simulated data.
+          3: lamSpec; Market size of simulated data.
+Note: (numProds, lamSpec)
+             tuple specifies which simulated data set to use.

+- programs/simGLS.py: Given a simulated data set, the program estimates demand using the method of Gandhi, Lu, Shi (2023) with different adjustments.
+    ARGS: 1: simNum; The index of the simulation being run.
+          2: numProds; Total number of products in simulated data.
+          3: lamSpec; Market size of simulated data.
+Note: (numProds, lamSpec)
+             tuple specifies which simulated data set to use.

 # Replication instructions